Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 Hyper-local options worth checking

-Sometimes the best option is a small local provider that the comparison sites don’t even list.
+Sometimes the best option is a small local provider that the comparison sites do not even list.
 These companies know their coverage areas intimately and often provide better service than the big guys.

 High Speed Crow

-Part of Valley Fiber’s wireless network, serving rural areas where fibre hasn’t reached yet.
+Part of Valley Fiber’s wireless network, serving rural areas where fibre has not reached yet.
 Good local support, competitive pricing.
 Check highspeedcrow.ca for coverage.

 RFNOW

-Fibre-powered internet for rural Manitoba and Saskatchewan.
+Fibre-powered internet for rural Manitoba and Saskatchewan, serving over 170 communities across both provinces.
 Focuses on connecting communities the big telecoms skip.
 Check rfnow.com for availability.

 Quickstream